eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/feature_template.md

 ## Impact
 <!--
 If possible, please provide insight in what and how many components and teams might be affected or give a hint, if the feature implementation might result in breaking changes.
-If there there are dependencies to other features please name it, here.
+If there are dependencies to other features please name it.
 -->

 ## Additional information